 - Where appropriate, take opportunities to protect and restore features of note from transport heritage such as old bridges.

 - Protect soil and land resources (including high value agricultural land, or safeguarded mineral resources).

 - Maximise opportunities to use previously developed land, including contaminated land that requires remediation.

 - Take opportunities to remediate contaminated land, where appropriate.

-- Make addressing incidents (e.g. spills of potentially harmful substances) a matter of standard practice for the county council and its contractors.
+- Make addressing incidents (for example spills of potentially harmful substances) a matter of standard practice for us and our contractors.

 Protect the water environment